aivarsk/notes/design.md

 - "premature abstraction"

+There is no perfect code, follow 80/20:
+- spend 20% to make 80% good enough, clean or for 80% functionality
+- just accept that the remaining 20% will a couple issues. evaluate if it's worth to fix them

 [Clean Code Q&A](https://github.com/cmuratori/misc/tree/main)

 Every program composed of **o** operations and **t** types has a complexity of **o**x**t**.